NYSE: CLOSED

 "It's actually quite complicated to get individual companies to take enforceable offtake agreements with a project that isn't fully financed and has three years of construction to go."

 He distinguishes sharply between non-binding letters of intent - which he characterises as easy to obtain - and the enforceable agreements that provide the revenue certainty required for project financing.
-The company expects to announce multiple offtake agreements between now and April 2026 to ensure adequate debt capacity.
+The company expects to announce multiple offtake agreements between now and Q2 2026 to ensure adequate debt capacity.

 Government Partnership Philosophy